qbitkit/qbitkit/README.md

 ### :bar_chart: Example
 Here we make a Bell State and submit it to the Rigetti Aspen-8 Superconducting Quantum Computer on AWS Braket.
-You can change `get_qpu_ar`n to `get_sim_arn` and clear the existing parameters if you want a simulator available 24/7, or switch out `rigetti` and `Aspen-8` with `ionq` and `ionQdevice` to use high Quantum Volume, extremely low gate error ion trapping quantum.
+You can change `get_qpu_arn` to `get_sim_arn` and clear the existing parameters if you want a simulator available 24/7, or switch out `rigetti` and `Aspen-8` with `ionq` and `ionQdevice` to use high Quantum Volume, extremely low gate error ion trapping quantum.
 Welcome to the future.

 ```python
 # Import relevant qbitkit Libraries